ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

 ### Details of each Domain Area

 The Game Board entity is tasked with keeping track of the current state of the game such as whose turn it currently is.
 The board is where the physical game takes place; where Squares are organized and where Pieces sit.
 This entity is perhaps the most important in our domain as it details vital information about the state of the Game, such as where Pieces are in relation to one another.
 This information helps the Player to decide what is the best Move to make during the Game.
 The Board contains all 64 Squares (8 rows of 8 Squares) and the starting configuration of a new checkers game places 24 total Pieces (12 of each color) in the proper start position.
-As the Game is played, more Pieces will be removed until either one of the Players has no Pieces left, or none of that Players Pieces can move.
+As the Game is played, more Pieces will be removed until either one of the Players has no Pieces left, or none of that Player's Pieces can move.

 The Rule Set entity serves to ensure that the Game is played according to standard American rules.
 As such, this entity is responsible for stopping Players from making Moves which do not adhere to those rules.